stackblitz/docs/docs/guides/codeflow/working-in-codeflow-ide.md

 6. Finally, you can submit your pull request by clicking on the "Open New PR" button 🥳

 ## Reviewing a PR with Codeflow IDE

+Let's look at this suspicious PR[ilovecodeflow.com](https://github.com/stackblitz/ilovecodeflow.com).

+Follow these steps:
+1. Open the link in a new tab.
+In the GitHub URL of the repository, replace "github.com" with "pr.new".